mhdavis/computer-science/cs_concepts/general_language_concepts.md

 ### Interpretation

+**Interpretation** is the process by which source code is passed to an interpreter, which them compiles and executes a program.

+The CPU executes the interpreter (a program), which in turn interprets the source code into machine code and executes it.
+In an interpreted language:

+`interpretation = compilation + execution`

+A CPU turns **machine code** into results.

+An Interpreter turns **source code** into results.

+As a result, the Interpreter is a virtual machine that simulates the CPU.

+The Interpreter resolves the issue of **Platform Dependency** by allowing users to acquire an interpreter for their respective system.
+This means that source code can be ran on any system as long as that system has a system-appropriate interpreter.
+(_See Platform Dependency_)

+#### On-The-Fly Interpretation

-**Interpretation** is when a source code is passed as is from a Programmer to a client and then interpreted line-by-line, executing immediately upon interpretation completion (on-the-fly interpretation).
+**On-The-Fly Interpretation** is when source code is passed as is from a Programmer to a client and then interpreted line-by-line, executing immediately upon interpretation completion (on-the-fly interpretation).

 ---